What is iNVESTMENt FRAUD?

-Criminals may get in touch claiming to be financial advisers and ask you to download a screen sharing software so they can make investments on your behalf.
-By downloading the software they gain access to your financial information.
+- Claim to be financial advisers and ask you to download screen-sharing software so they can make investments on your behalf – by downloading the software they gain access to your financial information.

-- You’re contacted out of the blue by phone, email or social media about an investment opportunity
+- If you’re contacted out of the blue by phone, email or social media about an investment opportunity, do your research on the company first before you part with any personal or financial information.

-- You may be offered a high return on your investment with apparently little or no risk
+- If you’re offered a high return on your investment with apparently little or no risk and is also exclusive to you, this is a huge red flag.

 Examples of investment Fraud